 Prior to departure, Emory College Study Abroad will email you with a placement exam that will be used to determine your level for the intensive language course during orientation.
-Upon arrival in Paris, there is a two-week orientation session.
-French language classes will meet for approximately three hours a day for the first week (NOT FOR CREDIT).
-At the end of the intensive course, you will take another language evaluation test and, depending upon your results, either be required to take EDUCO's Grammaire & Communication class or be exempt.
-However, even if you are exempt, sometimes students opt to take Grammaire & Communication to further their study of the French language.
-No academic credit is given for orientation!!!Tutors will be available to those students who desire or need ongoing assistance with their courses in the French universities at no additional cost!
+Students will either be placed into EDUCO's Grammar or Phonetics courses (e.g. Grammaire et communication) or be exempt from language courses.
+However, even if you are exempt, sometimes students opt to take Grammaire et communication to further their study of the French language.
+Tutors will be available to those students who desire or need ongoing assistance with their courses in the French universities at no additional cost!
 These EDUCO tutors are equally available to students who are studying at Sciences Po.
 Tutors can be very helpful, not just for French language assistance, but also for understanding the French méthodologie for different assignments.

 In addition, special activities take place at the EDUCO Center that aim to prepare students for their integration into French life.
 These activities include sessions where you will receive practical information on daily life in the city, lectures and discussions of current issues presented by guest speakers, visits to some parts of the city, and occasional evening and theater activities.
 Because you will have only about two to three weeks between your arrival and the beginning of classes at the universities, you will be expected to work very hard at bringing your comprehension and fluency up to the level required for your studies.
-In addition to the regularly scheduled classes, some tutoring in French will be available at the EDUCO Center throughout the semester.
+In addition to the regularly scheduled classes, tutoring in French will be available at the EDUCO Center throughout the semester.